Goals and Standards

 Computer Science Teachers Association (CSTA)

-How Standard is Achieved: In connection with the standard, information is represented as behaviors in Lab 1.
-During Engage, the teacher will explain that symbols represent actions or behaviors in programming languages.
-In Play Part 1, the teacher will engage students in guided practice to observe behaviors of the 123 Robot by using the Coder.
+How Standard is Achieved: During Engage, the teacher will explain that symbols represent actions or behaviors in programming languages.
+Students will discuss the symbols on the Coder cards and predict and describe the robot behaviors they represent.
+In Play Part 1, the teacher will engage students in guided practice to observe the connection between Coder card symbols and robot behaviors.
 The teacher and students will explore and store two different example projects made up of discrete pre-selected cards.
-The cards display symbols that represent different behaviors of the 123 Robot.
-By the end of Play Part 1, students will understand the behaviors of the specific cards demonstrated by the teacher.
+During the Mid-Play Break, students will discuss the behaviors of their 123 Robots as they moved through each Coder card.

 International Society for Technology in Education (ISTE)

-How Standard is Achieved: In Play Part 2, the students will use the Coder cards they learned about and practiced with in Play Part 1 to remix the programs and create a new project for their 123 Robot to perform a dance move.
+How Standard is Achieved: In Play Part 2, the students will use the Coder cards they learned about and practiced with in Play Part 1, to remix their projects and create a new project for their 123 Robot to perform a dance move.
+During Share, students will demonstrate their new projects for their class and discuss the Coder cards they used to create the 123 Robot's original dance.